-The Local Returning Officer will have given instructions regarding the transportation of ballot boxes and polling station materials to the verification and count centre.
+The (Acting) Returning Officer will have given instructions regarding the transportation of ballot boxes and polling station materials to the verification and count centre.

-If the items are to be delivered by the Presiding Officer, the Local Returning Officer will have given instructions on the location of the verification and count centre and the entrance to be used.
+If the items are to be delivered by the Presiding Officer, the (Acting) Returning Officer will have given instructions on the location of the verification and count centre and the entrance to be used.
 One of the Poll Clerks may be asked to assist the Presiding Officer if there is too much for one person to carry.
 Go to the verification and count centre directly and without delay.

-Presiding Officers should contact the Local Returning Officer immediately if any problems occur that may cause a delay in getting to the verification and count centre.
+Presiding Officers should contact the (Acting) Returning Officer immediately if any problems occur that may cause a delay in getting to the verification and count centre.

 Sometimes, other arrangements may be made for the delivery of ballot boxes and election materials to the verification and count centre.
-It may be that the Local Returning Officer arranges for the materials to be collected from the polling station and taken to the verification and count centre.
+It may be that the (Acting) Returning Officer arranges for the materials to be collected from the polling station and taken to the verification and count centre.

-Do not leave the ballot box unattended at any time and ensure that the ballot box is only delivered to members of the Local Returning Officer's staff.

-Finally, before leaving the polling station, make sure that any waste material is disposed of appropriately and the premises are left clean and tidy.
+Do not leave the ballot boxes unattended at any time and ensure that ballot boxes are only handed to members of the (Acting) Returning Officer's staff.
+Finally, before leaving the polling station, make sure that any waste material is disposed of appropriately and the premises are left tidy.
 Ensure that any keys are returned to the appropriate person.